sarvenazrobotics/avr-analog-comprator/README.md

 - **Compact Macros** – Uses simple preprocessor macros (`LED1(x)` through `LED6(x)`) for clean, readable LED control without function call overhead.

 - **Continuous Scanning** – Runs in an infinite loop, constantly refreshing all 6 channels for up‑to‑date status indication.

+  ## How It Works

+The AVR microcontroller includes an internal analog comparator that compares two analog voltages: the positive input (AIN0) and the negative input (AIN1).
+When the voltage on AIN0 is higher than AIN1, the comparator output bit `ACO` in the `ACSR` register is set to 1; otherwise, it's 0.

+This firmware extends the comparator's capability using the **Analog Comparator Multiplexer** (enabled by setting the `ACME` bit in `ADCSRB`).
+When `ACME` is set, the negative input of the comparator can be switched between AIN1 and any of the ADC input pins (ADC0–ADC5) by writing to the `ADMUX` register.

+The program operates in a continuous loop:

+1. **Select Channel** – The code writes a value (0 through 5) to `ADMUX`, routing the corresponding ADC pin (ADC0 to ADC5) to the comparator's negative input.

+2. **Stabilize** – A 2ms delay allows voltages to settle and the comparator output to stabilize after the multiplexer switches.

+3. **Read Result** – The `ACO` bit in `ACSR` is tested.
+If it's 1, the selected input voltage is higher than the reference (AIN0); if 0, it's lower.

+4. **Update LED** – The macro corresponding to the current channel turns the LED on (if `ACO` is 1) or off (if `ACO` is 0).
+The `!!` (double logical NOT) operator converts the bit value to either 0 or 1.

+5. **Repeat** – Steps 1–4 repeat for channels 0 through 5, then the loop starts over, continuously refreshing all six LEDs.

+The reference voltage for comparison is set by the `ACBG` bit in `ACSR`.
+In this code, `ACSR = 0` means `ACBG = 0`, so the positive input of the comparator is connected to the AIN0 pin.
+Users can apply a reference voltage to AIN0, or modify `ACSR` to use the internal 1.1V bandgap reference instead.